homebrew-ec-foss/homebrew-internethome/src/posts/systemctl start linux.md

 #### Permissions

-The permission system in linux us quite a beautiful thing.
+The permission system in linux is quite a beautiful thing.
 But before we can learn that, we need to learn a bit about the user system in linux.

 There can be many users accessing a single computer and its files.
 These users can be part of `groups`. `superuser` is another user in every system that has no restriction to any file.